Frog and Toad All Year: The Corner

 One rainy day in Frog's house, Frog recalls how he searched for Spring around various corners when he was very young, but found nothing.
 He eventually found it around the corner of his house.
 This prompts him and Toad to do another search around Frog's house after the rain clears.

 Ice Cream

 Toad finds himself in a sticky situation when he buys ice cream cones for himself and Frog one hot summer day.
-The ice cream pours over him, making him look like a monster the scares away nearby animals.
+The ice cream pours over him, making him look like a monster that scares away nearby animals.
 He eventually falls into the lake, washing the ice cream.
 He and Frog buy new cones soon afterwards.

 The Surprise

-Frog and Toad secretly sneak out to rake the other's leaves.
-However, an Autumn wind gives the two an even bigger surprise.
+Frog and Toad secretly sneak out to rake the other's leaves, but an autumn wind gives the two an even bigger surprise.

 Christmas Eve

 Toad becomes concerned when Frog is late for their Christmas celebration, and considers some horrific possibilities, such as thinking that Frog either fell into a hole, got lost in the woods, or was attacked and possibly eaten by a coyote.
 Deciding to help, he finds a rope to get Frog out of the hole, a lantern to help Frog find his way out of the woods, and a frying pan to hit the coyote with to make its teeth fall out.
 Once outside, he finds Frog alive and well.
 It turns out Frog had simply taken some extra time to wrap a Christmas present.
 Once inside, Toad opens his present, which is a new clock to replace his broken old one.
 The two then spend the holiday together.